Table of Contents

 Managers and admins have a host of capabilities for controlling their users' events.

-For events that are open for RSVP, site admins and event authors/organizers can remove people who RSVP'd.
-This gives them full control on managing attendees list and take actions when necessary.
+For events that are open for RSVP, Site managers and event authors/organizers can remove people who RSVP'd.
+This gives them full control on managing attendees list and allows them to take actions when necessary.
 Event capacity is displayed on the event detail page, just like everywhere else.

 Author/organizers/attendees will receive email and in-app notifications by default.
-They can turn off these notifications in the settings, or the app administrator can override the setting:
+They can turn off these notifications in their settings, or the App manager can override the setting:

 When event that's yet to end is unpublished